-- 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have an account, create one first. - 3.
-Connect your device to the router's wireless network. - 4.
-Go back to the Tether app and select the model of your router. - 5.
+- 2. Connect your device to the router's wireless network. - 3.
+Launch the Tether app, select the model of your router and log in with your TP-Link ID or the password you set for the router. - 4.
 Manage your router as needed.